Skip to content

 Correspondingly, pre-order, in-order, and post-order traversal all belong to depth-first traversal, also known as depth-first search (DFS), which embodies a "proceed to the end first, then backtrack and continue" traversal method.

 The figure below shows the working principle of performing a depth-first traversal on a binary tree.
-Depth-first traversal is like walking around the perimeter of the entire binary tree, encountering three positions at each node, corresponding to pre-order traversal, in-order traversal, and post-order traversal.
+Depth-first traversal is like "walking" around the entire binary tree, encountering three positions at each node, corresponding to pre-order, in-order, and post-order traversal.

 Preorder, in-order, and post-order traversal of a binary search tree